BogdanCatalin-Iacob/Tetris/README.md

             - next shape color must follow the same color code as playing shape -> work as expected

         - #### Play / Pause
-            - when button text display "Play" if pressed the game is starting or resume after pause-> work as expected
+            - when button text display "Play" if pressed the game is starting -> work as expected
             - when button text display "Pause" if pressed the game will be paused - work as expected

         - #### Sound